 If a worker is showing signs of hypothermia, the CDC recommends the following steps:

-o Only start chest compressions per direction of a 911 operator or emergency medical technician.
+Only start chest compression per direction of a 911 operator or emergency medical technician.

 Recognizing the symptoms of hypothermia could prevent worker injuries or death.